jeffThompson/PhysicalComputing/Week02_LEDs/SettingUpYourBoard.md

 * `code.py` &larr; the file we'll edit to program the board
 * `lib` &larr; a folder for extra code libraries
-* `boot_out.txt` &larr; info on the board and it's firmware (more about this in a sec)
+* `boot_out.txt` &larr; info on the board and its firmware (more about this in a sec)
+* Any additional files, like those that appear here, are "hidden" and we can ignore them

-**When you disconnect your board, be sure to eject it first!** Just unplugging your board could result in permanent damage :(
+**When you disconnect your board, be sure to eject it first!** Just unplugging your board could result in permanent damage 🤬

 ***

 ### UPDATE CIRCUIT PYTHON
 Our boards come with Circuit Python pre-installed, which is great, but it's also probably out of date already.
 To make sure everything works well, we should update that first.

-Open up the `boot_out.txt`.
-It should have text like this:
+Open up the `boot_out.txt` file; it should have text like this:

-    Adafruit CircuitPython 6.2.0 on 2021-09-14; Adafruit Feather M4 Express with samd51j19
+    Adafruit CircuitPython <u>6.2.0</u> on 2021-09-14; Adafruit Feather M4 Express with samd51j19
     Board ID:feather_m4_express

 The first line tells us a bunch of info, including which version of Circuit Python is installed.
 The most recent version is `7.1.0`, so if yours is any lower you'll need to update.